williamteoh1976/Localization/Learn/LearningPaths-en-us.md

 - Store and access graph data in Azure Cosmos DB with the Graph API
 - Store and Access NoSQL Data with Azure Cosmos DB and the Table API
 - Build a .NET Core app for Azure Cosmos DB in Visual Studio Code
-- Optimize performance of Azure Cosmos DB by using partitioning and indexing strategies
+- Optimize the performance of Azure Cosmos DB by using partitioning and indexing strategies
 - Distribute your data globally with Azure Cosmos DB

 ## [Connect your services together](https://docs.microsoft.com/en-us/learn/paths/connect-your-services-together)